 - You have a back-up plan in place in the event that your computer fails or your Internet connection is unavailable.
 Make sure you have a plan B and C if your computer crashes or your Internet is unavailable.
 This is your responsibility.

-To cope with unexpected situations truly beyond your control, we will drop your lowest assignment grade, lowest lab grade, and two lowest in-class exercise grades.
+To cope with unexpected situations truly beyond your control, when calculating your final grade, we will drop your lowest assignment grade, lowest lab grade, and two lowest in-class exercise grades.

 The University of Massachusetts Amherst is committed to providing an equal educational opportunity for all students.
 If you have a documented physical, psychological, or learning disability on file with Disability Services (DS), you may be eligible for reasonable academic accommodations to help you succeed in this course.
 If you have a documented disability that requires an accommodation, please notify me within the first two weeks of the semester so that we may make appropriate arrangements.